rohancs/DataPipeline/README.md

     after which Loader shuts down (Assuming there is no new data) and the application shuts down.
 * OutputFilePath = c:\temp\data\out_<offset>.json --> Offset increments based on MaxFileSize

+##Depends On
+* Google GSON library for working with json documents
+* Jersey client library to make Http service requests